intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 - [ISearchScopeRule](https://docs.microsoft.com/en-us/windows/desktop/api/Searchapi/nn-searchapi-isearchscoperule)
 - [ISearchItem](https://msdn.microsoft.com/library/dd756722(VS.85).aspx)

-For examples, adding, removing, and enumerating search roots and scope rules can be written by the following:
+For examples, adding, removing, and enumerating search roots and scope rules can be written by the following :

 The ISearchCrawlScopeManager tells the search engine about containers to crawl and/or watch, and items under those containers to include or exclude.
 To add a new search root, instantiate an ISearchRoot object, set the root attributes (ISearchRoot::put_RootURL), and then call ISearchCrawlScopeManager::AddRoot and pass it a pointer to ISearchRoot object.